papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 # Pre-retreat hike

 Similar to last year, there will be an optional pre-retreat hike in the morning before we meet at the conference center for the retreat.
 The [Sawmill Road Loop Trail](https://www.alltrails.com/explore/trail/us/california/sawmill-road-loop-trail) is only 3 miles long, features wonderful views, and is just a 5-minute drive from the conference center.

-More information will follow!
+Fill in the [Spreadsheet](https://docs.google.com/spreadsheets/d/1d5grzYo76jLK4t76VM5wbl9XyPsMx03dwn5YkGQGnqk/edit?usp=sharing) to sign up for the hike!

 <img src="IMG_20170510_112850.jpg" class="img-responsive" alt="">

 # Program

+## Detailed program

+Coming soon!

-## Confirmed speakers
+## Invited Speakers

+The invited speakers will give exciting 1h-talk about possible career path and developments that postdocs in astronomy are usually facing!
+They will share their experience in "typical" faculty-type and scientist-type positions, outreach and communicating with media, and alternative career outside of astronomy.

 - Tiffany Kataria - Scientist at Jet Propulsion Laboratory
 - Farisa Morales - Professor at California State University, Northridge
 - Teagan Wall - Emmy-nominated writer, speaker and science communicator
 - Jake Hartman - Software Engineer at Google

-## Detailed program

-Coming soon!

-# Talks
+## Talks

-All participants will give informal super-short (and super exciting) presentations on their research.
+All postdocs will give a 1-minute presentations to introduce themselves and present their research.
 These will be an opportunity for postdocs to develop skills in presenting compelling portraits of their work, and for the audience to learn more about the remarkable science being done around them.
-The exact format is being determined; please contact the organizing committee if you have any suggestions!

-We will also have a few invited speakers who will give talks regarding matters relevant to the postdoc comunity like career advice, the academic job market, and the transition to industry.
+# Registration

+Registering is now closed!

+# Funding

+Carnegie will fund 100% of the cost of the retreat for its postdocs.
+Caltech astronomy will fund 50% of the cost of the retreat for its postdocs, which will correspond to approximately $250.
+The rest of the funding will have to come from the postdoc's travel funds.
+For the other institutions, there is unfortunately no funding available and thus 100% will have to come from the personal travel fund.

 # Registered Participants